 Certain medicines to treat depression, such as tricyclic antidepressants, can cause sedation and other side effects.

 These drugs also can react with medicines used to treat Alzheimer's disease, including Aricept, Exelon, Namenda, and Razadyne.

 Some medicine used to treat hallucinations can cause sedation, confusion, and drops in blood pressure.
 They also can react with medicines used to treat Alzheimer's disease.

 It is important to discuss the pros and cons of these treatment options with your doctor before making a decision regarding medication.
 In addition, it is important to consider the possible side effects of over-the-counter medications, including cough and cold remedies, and sleep medicines.
 These drugs may also react with other medications taken by the person with Alzheimer's disease.
 It is best to consult your doctor before using any over-the-counter medication.

 2. I'm thinking about taking a trip with my father, who has Alzheimer's disease.
 Is there anything special I should do?

-The most important things to do when traveling with someone with Alzheimer's disease are to plan ahead and try to anticipate the person's needs, so you'll be ready for any changes or problems.
+When traveling with someone who has Alzheimer's disease, it's important to plan ahead and try to anticipate the person's needs so you'll be ready for any changes or problems.
 As you plan, be sure to consider the stage of the person's illness and any behaviors that may be affected by traveling away from home.
 You may want to try taking a short trip to see how your loved one reacts to traveling.
 Here are a few other tips to consider: